Zryak/Open-Games/Categories/Point-and-click.md

 [Back to Main](/../main/README.md)

-Want to see te full list of games?
+Want to see the full list of games?
 Click [here!](/../main/Categories/All-Games-List.md)

 # POINT AND CLICK